 In the interest of respecting the time of our referees, we recommend a referee's appendix, not for publication, but to guide the referee.
 Please expand on statements such as, "A simple calculation shows... ."
 It is often appropriate to suppress such things in exposition, but a referee might find the additional information a time-saver.

 For initial submission, graphical material may be interspersed with text.
 Each figure should be numbered, and referenced by number in the text.
 Authors themselves are responsible for providing images of suitable quality.
-If a piece is to appear in the Magazine, separate copies of all illustrations must be supplied, both with and without added lettering.
+If a piece is to appear in the Magazine, separate copies of all illustrations must be supplied.
 We hope authors will be able to provide electronic versions of all figures, preferably in a PostScript format.